← All workflows

 Why teams use it

-Reduce article review time by up to 90% while retaining all critical analytical content
+Reduce article review time by up to 90% with AI-generated structured summaries that capture all critical elements

 Questions